spxbhuhb/z2-pre/doc/adaptive/internals/HigherOrder.md

 ### Anonymous Components

-Parameter functions implicitly define components with the *end scope* as the component state.
+Parameter functions implicitly define components with the *closure* as the component state.
-For each parameter function call an instance of `RuiAnonymous` is created.
+For each parameter function call an instance of `AdaptiveAnonymous` is created.
 This class contains the state of the implicitly defined component.

-`RuiAnonymous` stores the state in `ruiState` which is an array of `Any?`.
+`AdaptiveAnonymous` stores the state in `adaptiveState` which is an array of `Any?`.
 The plugin takes care of casting the stored data into the appropriate data type.

-The `ruiScopeComponents` is an array in `RuiAnonymous` that contains the all the components that store state variables of the given scope.
+The `adaptiveScopeComponents` is an array in `AdaptiveAnonymous` that contains the all the components that store state variables of the given scope.

 ### Patching

-Similar to other components `RuiAnonymous` is patched in two steps: calling `ruiExternalPatch` and calling `ruiPatch`.
+Similar to other components `AdaptiveAnonymous` is patched in two steps: calling `adaptiveExternalPatch` and calling `adaptivePatch`.

-However, the scope in which these functions are called are not the same. `ruiExternalPatch` has to be called in the *call site scope* while `ruiPatch` has to be called in the *declaration scope*.
+However, the scope in which these functions are called are not the same. `adaptiveExternalPatch` has to be called in the *call site scope* while `adaptivePatch` has to be called in the *declaration scope*.

 External patch depends on the actual call site and the function is defined in the class created for the higher order function.
-The implicit component may have only external state variable (stored in `RuiAnonymous.ruiState`), external patch updates these variables based on the state of the higher order function.
+The implicit component may have only external state variable (stored in `AdaptiveAnonymous.adaptiveState`), external patch updates these variables based on the state of the higher order function.

-`ruiPatch` of `RuiAnonymous` calls `ruiExternalPatch` of `containedFragment` and then `ruiPatch` of the contained fragment.
-In this case `ruiExternalPatch` is defined in the *original function* where the implicit component is declared.
+`adaptivePatch` of `AdaptiveAnonymous` calls `adaptiveExternalPatch` of `containedFragment` and then `adaptivePatch` of the contained fragment.
+In this case `adaptiveExternalPatch` is defined in the *original function* where the implicit component is declared.